 New IPPR research consulted with the general public on these new pension ideas.
 We found a collective pension was by far the most popular idea the government has come up with.
 People didn’t just think they would do better out of a collective scheme, they thought it was fairer for everyone to share the risks and rewards inherent in pensions and which individually savers have little control over.

 Steve Webb is right – there are questions that need to be answered about how to integrate this kind of pension model into the UK.
 But with auto-enrolment coming, and an extra nine million people about to invest in their pension, this is the perfect moment for ambitious reform.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.